Walleye Adventures Abound

 timber edge camps northern pike

-The fishing was consistently productive on each deep ledge and shoal we fished, hooking into some very impressive 40-plus-inch northern pike, as well feeding on these deepwater walleye, no doubt.
+The fishing was consistently productive on each deep ledge and shoal we fished, hooking into some very impressive 40-plus-inch northern pike, as well as feeding on these deepwater walleye, no doubt.
 After a few quick photos, each one of these freshwater gators was released unharmed to fight another day.

-Once we had enough fish for our fry, (two fish each in the 16-inch range), Smokey suggested we find one of the aforementioned isolated islands with a natural sand beach where we could safely unload our gear and enjoy a good old fashioned Ontario walleye fish fry only hours after being caught.
+Once we had enough fish for our fry (two fish each in the 16-inch range), Smokey suggested we find one of the aforementioned isolated islands with a natural sand beach where we could safely unload our gear and enjoy a good old-fashioned Ontario walleye fish fry only hours after being caught.
 Our mouths were watering.

 timber edge camps sand beach